Black Snake Moan (film): Production

-For the film, Jackson spent six or seven hours a day for half a year learning how to play the blues guitar for several songs he plays throughout the film.
-Ricci wore an actual 40 lb chain during filming and ate only foods of no nutritional value to achieve a sickly appearance.
+For the film, Jackson spent time every day for six or seven months learning how to play the blues guitar for several songs he plays throughout the film.
+During filming, Ricci wore an actual 40 lb chain that stretched 30 to 40 feet, and ate only foods of no nutritional value to achieve a sickly appearance.
 She told Entertainment Weekly that she remained scantily clad even when the cameras were not rolling: "Sam [Jackson] would be like, 'Put some clothes on!'
 I was like, 'No, you don't understand.
 I'm doing something important.'"
+Jackson stated in an interview that he got used to her wardrobe quickly, in about an hour.

 Christina Ricci said the rough sex scenes were painful, partly because one of her fellow cast members, rap producer David Banner, had no previous acting experience.
 In one scene with Banner, Ricci said: "I was being hurt.
 It kind of felt like being raped.
 It was hard.
 I felt terrible, but it wasn't Dave's fault at all."